mydur/AzMon/azmon-nwrules-tmpl/_working/readme.md

 - **AzVnet2Web:** Azure VNet to internet communication.
 - **AzVnet2AzVnet:** Azure VNet to Azure VNet communication

-> These scenarios need to be configured manually in the log analytics workspace via a set of steps that are separately available.
+> These tests need to be configured manually in the log analytics workspace via a set of steps that are separately available.

 To be able to re-use the template the following parameters were introduced: